 For the third straight academic year, SciCo, with the support of the Vodafone Foundation and the academic contribution of Ellinogermaniki Agogi, is bringing the extracurricular STEM (Science, Technology, Engineering and Mathematics) educational program to 12-16-year-old students in remote areas of Greece.
 The goal of the STEMpoweringYouth program is to connect schools with their local communities, cultivating the students’ creative thinking and inspiring them to research problems affecting their community and come up with innovative solutions using science and technology.
+In 2018 the program expanded with the implementation of a second pillar, providing specially designed materials packages to schools in remote areas, aiming to facilitate interactive and experiential teaching of Physics and Computer Science in secondary schools!

 Educators are encouraged to add their own personal touch to the classes, by adding their own activities and involving other educators of their local school community in the program.
 Thanks to STEMpoweringYouth, a nation-wide network and corresponding internet site has been created, connecting our educators all over Greece and allowing them to share their comments and observations on the program and exchange ideas and educational material.